Our Methodology

 • A reader reports a change

-• The issuer/insurer announces a material change
+• The issuer, insurer, or regulator announces a material change

 Each article shows its “Last Updated” date prominently.
 If the date is more than six months old on a fast-moving topic, the article is either updated, archived, or marked as historical reference.